PrincetonUniversity/HPC_R_Workshop/07_NVBLAS/README.md

 than Intel MKL, so this is also a sometimes fix.

-## Setup
+### Setup

-By default, the SLURM script for this example looks for a file called `nvblas.conf` located in your home directory.
+By default, the Slurm script for this example looks for a file called `nvblas.conf` located in your home directory.
 I have included a sample file with comments for your use.